samkyuseo/NodeWebApi/README.md

 - `npm run server`
 - add any new scripts in `package.json`.
 GLHF!!

+## Test your server on postman

+- make a get request to `http://localhost:5000/api`.
+You should see a response if everything is working!

 ## Notes about important NPM packages

 - It uses `express` to make a server